 The program also has other policies that it follows in its daily activities that were never included in its policy manual.
 For example, as we mentioned in Chapter 2, participants must submit a vacation request to their case managers, or to their group facilitator if they will miss any group meetings, at least two weeks in advance in order to have their random drug tests rescheduled.
-Although this requirement is stated on the vacation request form, it is not included anywhere in the diversion program's policy manual or in
+Although this requirement is stated on the vacation request form, it is not included anywhere in the diversion program's policy manual or in the participants' diversion agreements.

-Due to personnel turnover and the lack of follow-up, some policies are never fully implemented or are forgotten over time. the participants' diversion agreements.
 Having this requirement formalized into policy would help create consistency among program staff in handling and approving vacation requests.